RobHab1/Sales-Performance-Dashboard/README.md

 The dashboard enables decision-makers to monitor sales performance, profitability, customer behavior and regional trends through interactive visualizations and KPI-driven reporting.

-The solution follows common Business Intelligence principles with a strong focus on usability, executive reporting and interactive analytics.
+The solution follows modern Business Intelligence design principles with a strong focus on usability, executive reporting and interactive analytics.

 ---

 # Business Objectives

-The dashboard helps answer key business questions including:
+This dashboard helps answer key business questions such as:

 - How is revenue changing over time?
 - Which product categories generate the highest revenue?
 - Which regions perform best?
-- Which sales representatives contribute the most revenue?
+- Which sales representatives generate the strongest results?
-- Which customer segments are most valuable?
+- Which customer segments are the most valuable?
 - How do discounts impact profitability?
-- What sales trends can be expected in the coming months?
+- What sales trends can be expected?

 ---